 Thanksgiving Point

-In support of the cohort of planning museums, ACM connects the cohort museums with content experts—in character development, character education, positive psychology, etc.—who give presentations and/or offer short workshops to help inform the plans and products during the planning phase.
+In support of the Fostering Character cohort of museums, ACM connects the museums with content experts and specialists—in character development, character education, positive psychology, etc.—who give presentations, share information and resources, and/or offer short workshops to help inform the museums’ plans, experiences, and products throughout the Initiative.

 Character.org is a non-partisan organization that advocates for character education whose mission is to provide global leadership, voice, and resources for developing character in families, schools, and organizations.
 Character.org is comprised of educators, researchers, business and civic leaders who care deeply about the vital role that character will play in our future.
 Their work empowers people of all ages to practice and model core values that shape our hearts, minds, and choices.